brucehoult/riscv-info/index.md

-# Introduction
+# RISC-V Info

-This site a guide to the world of RISC-V. As RISC-V is a work in progress, so is the site.
+This site a guide to the computer instruction set [RISC-V](https://riscv.org/).

-I hope an average person who does not already know computer programming or how computers work can learn here what RISC-V is, what it can be used for, and how to get started with RISC-V.
+I hope an average person can learn here what RISC-V is, what it can be used for, and how to get started with RISC-V.

 The goal is to be an easy to understand guide that is self-contained and covers all topics at an easy level, with external links to more detailed and technical reference material.

+This site is as factual and accurate as possible, but inevitably some things are the opinion of [Bruce Hoult](Bruce).

 # Quickly try out RISC-V